wkrzywiec/NoticeBoard/README.md

 If you run this application locally the `{baseUrl}` would be `http://localhost:8080`.

-All available endpoints are listed on *Swagger UI* page which can be entered, when application is running, under *http://localhost:8080/swagger-ui.html* URL.
+All available endpoint are listed on *Swagger UI* page which can be entered, when application is running, under *http://localhost:8080/swagger-ui.html* URL.

 ![endpoints](https://github.com/wkrzywiec/NoticeBoard/blob/master/pics/notice-endpoints.png)